AV-98-Ingram/LeetCodeSolutions/December/Readme.md

 - Sort the envelopes in groups by width, then sort heights within each group.
 Finally perform DFS on groups.

+**523-Continuous_subarray_sum**
+- I only figured out a brutal force O(n^2) solution
+- the optimal solution takes O(n): it saves modulo-k results of prefix sums.
+If two prefix sums at positions i and j (i < j), respectively, have identical modulo result, it means that the sum of the numbers between i and j is a multiple of k.

 **632-Smallest_range_covering_elements_from_k_lists**
 - As the problem gives a set of order-list of numbers, I quickly thought of merge-sort.
 Following the idea, I merge sorted all the